Skip to main content

 - Update custom fields for the chat.

-Resolve ChatClose the ticket as the issue has been addressed and resolved.
+Resolve ChatClose the ticket as the issue has been addressed and resolved ( and the status of the live chat is updated to resolved).

 API NodeExecute API calls as part of the chat workflow to interact with external systems, fetch/send data, or trigger specific processes.